Correlation Between Franklin Templeton and Mast Global

 Pair Corralation between Franklin Templeton and Mast Global

-Given the investment horizon of 90 days Franklin Templeton ETF is expected to under-perform the Mast Global.
-But the etf apears to be less risky and, when comparing its historical volatility, Franklin Templeton ETF is 1.35 times less risky than Mast Global.
-The etf trades about 0.0 of its potential returns per unit of risk.
-The Mast Global Battery is currently generating about 0.15 of returns per unit of risk over similar time horizon.
-If you would invest 2,352 in Mast Global Battery on December 3, 2024 and sell it today you would earn a total of 72.00 from holding Mast Global Battery or generate 3.06% return on investment over 90 days.
+Given the investment horizon of 90 days Franklin Templeton ETF is expected to generate 0.83 times more return on investment than Mast Global.
+However, Franklin Templeton ETF is 1.21 times less risky than Mast Global.
+It trades about 0.07 of its potential returns per unit of risk.
+Mast Global Battery is currently generating about 0.02 per unit of risk.
+If you would invest 2,675 in Franklin Templeton ETF on December 27, 2024 and sell it today you would earn a total of 91.00 from holding Franklin Templeton ETF or generate 3.4% return on investment over 90 days.

 Franklin Templeton ETF vs. Mast Global Battery